 Spiritus Christi Prison Outreach is able to offer this program through the generosity of the Rochester Women’s Giving Circle, who made a three-year grant of $100,000 to support this initiative.

-Jennifer House takes pride in working with students that are interested in utilizing the House as an internship site.
+SCPO takes pride in working with students that are interested in utilizing a House as an internship site.
 Internships help develop skills, gain experience, and teach methodology as well as learn hands-on practices.
-Jennifer House staff and resident’s welcome students interested in working in a residential setting.
-Please use the Contact form to inquire with our staff about an internship experience at Jennifer House.
+Both Nielsen & Jennifer House staff and residents welcome students interested in working in a residential setting.
+Please use the Contact form to inquire with our staff about an internship experience.

 Behind the Scenes